 Failure to respond within a reasonable time to an inquiry by the Board relating to matters which may be the basis for termination of membership.
 If requested a member shall respond by giving a full and complete explanation concerning the matter under inquiry.
 In addition, the member shall furnish requested papers, documents, or tangible objects.

+Section 2.
+PROCESS.

+Notice of Allegation: If a member is alleged to have committed an act in violation of law, the Code of Conduct, or the Bylaws, written notice of the allegation, along with any supporting documentation, must be submitted to the President of the Board of Directors.
+The President shall share the allegation with the Executive Committee of the Board, who will be responsible for vetting the information and determining what, if any, action to take.

+Notify Member: If the Executive Committee determines a response is warranted, written notice of the allegation(s) shall, and any appropriate supporting documentation may, be provided to the member in question.
+The Code of Conduct and the RAB Bylaws must be included in the correspondence, noting which item(s) may have been violated.
+The member in question must respond within 14 business days or forfeit their opportunity to respond.
+The Executive Committee, at its sole discretion, may choose to keep the source of the allegation(s) anonymous.

+Recommendation: If recommending removal, the Executive Committee must present its findings and recommendations to the full Board.

+Vote: If the recommendation is for removal, the motion may be:

+“So moved: The Executive Committee has found [Name of Business and/or person plus finding(s) that defend removal] and therefore recommends [Name of Business and/or person] shall be removed as a member of the Rochester Area Builders, effective immediately.”

+The act to remove a member shall require a two-thirds vote of the Board.

+Section 3.
 NOTIFICATION.
 The Member shall be notified of the Board of Director’s decision within ten business days of the meeting of the Board of Directors.
-Any action challenging the Board of Directors’ action shall be taken within one year after the date of notice.
+Any action challenging the Board of Directors’ action shall be taken within one month after the date of notice.
 The member has the right to appeal the suspension or termination by submitting, in writing, the reason for reinstating membership.
 The Board of Directors will respond with a decision within 60 days.

 ARTICLE VI.